LANG 3077 Spanish 304: Advanced Speaking Skills

 Coordinator Ignacio Garcia Opens in new window

-Description As a companion unit to Spanish 303: Advanced Writing Skills, this unit aims to prepare students to make professional use of the language, in this case by placing particular emphasis on oral skills.
+Description As a companion subject to Spanish 303: Advanced Writing Skills, this subject aims to prepare students to make professional use of the language, in this case by placing particular emphasis on oral skills.
 It is also specially recommended for those wishing to pursue careers in areas such as language teaching and translation.
 Students will be introduced to a full range of oral text types and language purposes.
 They will be guided to analyse, interpret and evaluate examples of oral discourse, and encouraged to develop effective public speaking skills.

 School Humanities & Comm Arts